Santa’s Visa Options for Coming to Town on Christmas Eve24 Dec 2021

 E-1/E-2 Visa Option for Santa

 If Santa Claus is from a country that has a qualifying commercial treaty with the United States, and he is willing to invest money in this country for a second workshop, he may be able to obtain a treaty trader or treaty investor visa.
 Santa clearly has essential skills that are “indispensable to the success of the enterprise.”
 Yet, Santa may wish to review the MurthyDotCom InfoArticle, Overview: E Visas for Traders and Investors to fully appreciate the amount of investment and commitment required to receive the E-1 or E-2 visa.
 For a once-a-year trip, he may be better off with a different visa option.

 H1B Visa Option for Santa

 There is nothing to indicate that one needs a bachelor’s degree or its experiential equivalent to make toys and to operate the sleigh.
 The technical aspects of the toy manufacturing and business management are all performed abroad.
 Therefore, the additional problem of needing a sponsoring H1B employer need not be addressed here.

-Finally, even if all of the other problems were solved, Santa would still need to overcome the H1B cap limitation issues, meaning his H1B employer would need to have filed the H1B petition for him in April 2017.
+Finally, even if all other problems were solved, Santa would still need to overcome the H1B cap limitation issues, meaning his H1B employer would need to have submitted an application in the online H1B lottery in March.
 So, this option faces many challenges, including the need for advance planning.

 H2B Visa Option for Santa